OmarCloud20/CDKTF-Tutorial/README.md

 The main topics covered in this tutorial are:

-1. Proper installation and configuration of all required prerequisite.
+1. Proper installation and configuration of all required prerequisites.
 2. Installing and configuring CDKTF.
-3. Initializing first CDKTF project using Python template.
+3. Initializing first CDKTF project using Python template and local backend.
 4. Deploying a S3 bucket and DynamoDB table and configuring an S3 remote backend.
-5. Learning how to use/read AWS Provider Submodules and `cdktf/provider-aws` documentations
+5. Learning how to read/use AWS Provider Submodules and Construct Hub documentations
 6. Provisioning an S3 Bucket using CDKTF
-7. Provisioning a Lambda Function URL using CDKTF
+7. Provisioning an IAM role and Lambda Function URL using CDKTF

-This tutorial is also available on my [GitHub](https://github.com/OmarCloud20/CDKTF-Tutorial) CDKTF Tutorial repo.
-By the end of this tutorial, you shall be comfortable with the CDKTF framework and be able to deploy your own AWS resources using CDKTF.
+This tutorial is also available on my GitHub - [CDKTF-Tutorial](https://github.com/OmarCloud20/CDKTF-Tutorial) repo.
+By the end of this tutorial, you shall be comfortable deploying AWS resources using the CDKTF framework.
 I will pass you the learning baton and you can take it from there.
 Enough said, let's get started.

 ---